ICT

 This unit covers some of the legal safeguards regarding computer use, including overviews of the Computer Misuse Act, Data Protection Act and GDPR and Copyright Law and their implications for computer use.
 Phishing scams and other email frauds, hacking, “data harvesting” identity theft and safe use of social media are discussed together with ways of protecting online identity and privacy.
 Health and Safety Law and environmental issues such as the safe disposal of old computers are also discussed.

 Unit 2.
-Graphics
+Interface design

 Unit 3.
-Spreadsheet modelling
+Artificial Intelligence

 Unit 4.
 Small Basic programming